LiorAtari/Surf-App/infrastructure/Jenkins/README.md

 ## Jenkins pipeline email on failure:
 1. In Jenkins go to Manage Jenkins > System and make these changes:
 - System Admin e-mail address: you can change it to be your email or an no-reply address
--  E-mail Notification: if you are facing any issues with inserting password check [this](https://support.google.com/accounts/answer/185833#zippy=), you might need to create 2SV (Two-Step Verification)
+-  E-mail Notification: if you are facing any issues with inserting password check [this](https://support.google.com/accounts/answer/185833#zippy=), you might need to create 2FA (Two-Factor Authentication)

 2. In Jenkins create a new job > multibranch pipeline
-3. In configuration insert the branch source (in this case:https://gitlab.com/sela-1090/collaboration/applications/surf-booking/application.git )
+3. In configuration insert the branch source (in this case: https://github.com/LiorAtari/Surf-App.git)
 4. if you gave your Jenkinsfile a diffrent name, specify it under Build Configuration > Script Path
-5. you can choose the intervals you want under Scan Multibranch Pipeline Triggers (in this case - 1 minute)
+5. you can choose the intervals you want under "Scan Multibranch Pipeline Triggers" (in this case - 1 minute)

 ### Insert this to you Jenkinsfile, this will trigger when the Jenkins jobs failed